snipsco/snips-skill-times-tables-quiz/README.md

 ## Standard Installation:

 Go to your snips console and create an assistant.
-In this assistant add the snips official times tables skill.
+In this assistant add the snips official times tables app.

-If you have the snips platforme already installed you are now able to install your assistant with Sam.
+If you have the snips platforme already installed you are now able to install your assistant with [sam](https://snips.gitbook.io/getting-started/installation).

 First run `sam connect` to connect to your raspberry.